ibm-cloud-docs/containers/cs_integrations_helm.md

 To install Tiller by using {{site.data.keyword.registryshort_notm}}:

 1. Install the <a href="https://helm.sh/docs/using_helm/#installing-helm" target="_blank">Helm CLI <img src="../icons/launch-glyph.svg" alt="External link icon"></a> on your local machine.
-2. Connect to your private cluster by using the {{site.data.keyword.cloud_notm}} infrastructure VPN tunnel that you set up.
+2. Connect to your private classic cluster by using the {{site.data.keyword.cloud_notm}} infrastructure VPN tunnel that you set up, or to your VPC cluster by using the [VPC VPN service](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc).
 3. **Important**: To maintain cluster security, create a service account for Tiller in the `kube-system` namespace and a Kubernetes RBAC cluster role binding for the `tiller-deploy` pod by applying the following YAML file from the [{{site.data.keyword.cloud_notm}} `kube-samples` repository](https://github.com/IBM-Cloud/kube-samples/blob/master/rbac/serviceaccount-tiller.yaml).
     1. [Get the Kubernetes service account and cluster role binding YAML file ![External link icon](../icons/launch-glyph.svg "External link icon")](https://raw.githubusercontent.com/IBM-Cloud/kube-samples/master/rbac/serviceaccount-tiller.yaml).